brontel/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Bronte Lee, and Stephanie Gil.

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python